PrometheanDissident/prometheandissident.github.io/pages/crime.md

 There is some evidence that the link between firearm access and harm done to people costs a substantial amount within the Amercian healthcare system.
 Firearm injuries in the US have an economic cost between hundreds of millions per year to tens of billions per year<ref>https://www.childrenssafetynetwork.org/sites/default/files/TheCostofGunViolence.pdf</ref><ref>https://www.sciencedirect.com/science/article/abs/pii/S0039606014000609</ref><ref>https://ajph.aphapublications.org/doi/full/10.2105/AJPH.2017.303684</ref>.

-### General Strictness

-**Gun control reduces deaths**

-Stand your ground laws increase violent crime<ref>https://www.rand.org/research/gun-policy/analysis/stand-your-ground.html</ref>.

-Stand-your-ground laws are at least in some contexts associated with increases in violence<ref>https://ajph.aphapublications.org/doi/full/10.2105/AJPH.2020.306101</ref>.

-A higher number of firearm laws in a state are associated with a lower rate of firearm fatalities in the state, overall, and for suicides and homicides individually<ref>https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/1661390</ref><ref>https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5885268/</ref>.
+So the prepondernance of evidence suggests that more guns in a place is not associated with lower crime, homicide, etc. This implies that policies which attempt to limit/restrict access to firearms would reduce crime and homicide, but is this the case?
+The evidence is fairly mixed.
 Makarios & Pratt (2008) did a meta-analysis and found that in the US, most gun policies are unrelated to gun violence, including gun buybacks, enhanced prison terms, waiting periods/background checks, weapons bans, and safe storage laws.
 The only gun law that had marginal effects was bans on the sale of firearms<ref>https://journals.sagepub.com/doi/abs/10.1177/0011128708321321?journalCode=cadc</ref>.

-According to a RAND corporation systematic review, in the US in general, stricter gun control results in lower gun crime<ref>https://www.rand.org/research/gun-policy/analysis.html</ref>.

-Across countries, analysis indicates that stricter gun control entails a strong negative effect on overall homicide and suicide rates<ref>https://www.researchgate.net/publication/329840934_Does_regulation_matter_A_cross-national_analysis_of_the_impact_of_gun_policies_on_homicide_and_suicide_rates</ref>.

-The strongest evidence is consistent with the claim that the Australian 1996 National Firearms Agreement caused reductions in firearm suicides, mass shootings, and female homicide victimization, although there is still evidence that raises questions<ref>https://www.rand.org/research/gun-policy/analysis/essays/1996-national-firearms-agreement.html</ref>.

-Research from 130 studies in 10 different countries suggests that in some countries the simultaneous implementation of laws targeting multiple firearms restrictions is associated with reductions in firearms deaths, as well as background check and safer storage laws<ref>https://pubmed.ncbi.nlm.nih.gov/26905895/</ref>.
+However, according to a RAND corporation systematic review, in the US in general, stricter gun control results in lower gun crime<ref>https://www.rand.org/research/gun-policy/analysis.html</ref>.
+Cross-country analysis furthermore suggests that stricter gun control entails a strong negative effect on overall homicide and suicide rates<ref>https://www.researchgate.net/publication/329840934_Does_regulation_matter_A_cross-national_analysis_of_the_impact_of_gun_policies_on_homicide_and_suicide_rates</ref>.
+Research from 130 studies in 10 different countries suggests that in some countries the simultaneous implementation of laws targeting multiple firearms restrictions is associated with reductions in firearms deaths, as well as background checks and safer storage laws<ref>https://pubmed.ncbi.nlm.nih.gov/26905895/</ref>.

+In short, the evidence is mixed, but there is no evidence to suggest that the "good guy with a gun" notion, the idea that having more guns in a society would lead to lower crime, is true.
+At best, the effect on crime is null, and at worst, it is negative.
+Intuitively, I think there are strong reasons to believe that greater access to firearms is associated with higher crime.
+Whether the effect is small or large is debatable.
+I don't think that people should be completely prevented from owning firearms in general, but it appears that the self-defense justification for firearms is moot, and firearms should generally not be promoted for that purpose.

 ## ============================================================ TO ADD BELOW ============================================================

-## Punishment Practices

-### Private Prisons

-Probably cringe

-Cost savings from private prisons are minimal to null, and quality of confinement is slightly better for publicly managed prisons, with slightly better skills training and slightly fewer inmate grievances<ref>Pratt, T. C., & Maahs, J. (1999).
-Are Private Prisons More Cost-Effective than Public Prisons?
-A Meta-Analysis of Evaluation Research Studies.
-Crime & Delinquency, 45(3), 358–371. https://doi.org/10.1177/0011128799045003004</ref><ref>Lundahl, B. W., Kunz, C., Brownell, C., Harris, N., & Van Vleet, R. (2009).
-Prison privatization.
-Research on Social Work Practice, 19(4), 383–394. https://doi.org/10.1177/1049731509331946</ref>.
-Private prison inmates tend to have higher recidivism<ref>Spivak, A. L., & Sharp, S. F. (2008).
-Inmate recidivism as a measure of private prison performance.
-Crime & Delinquency, 54(3), 482–508. https://doi.org/10.1177/0011128707307962</ref><ref>Duwe, G., & Clark, V. (2013).
-The effects of private prison confinement on offender recidivism.
-Criminal Justice Review, 38(3), 375–394. https://doi.org/10.1177/0734016813478823</ref>.

-### Rehabilitation

-Probably based

-Restorative justice programs are significantly more effective in terms of victim and offender satisfaction, restitution compliance, and recidivism, although these are tempered by self-selection bias inherent in restorative justice research<ref>Latimer, J., Dowden, C., & Muise, D. (2005).
-The Effectiveness of Restorative Justice Practices: A Meta-Analysis.
-The Prison Journal, 85(2), 127–144. https://doi.org/10.1177/0032885505276969</ref>.

-### Death Penalty
+## Death Penalty

 Gay and cringe